Make peak flow a habit!

 Asthma attacks do not usually come on without warning.
 Most times, they build slowly.
 Checking your peak flow can tell you if an attack is coming, sometimes before you have any symptoms.

 Peak flow can tell you how well you blow air out of your lungs.
-If your airways are narrow and blocked due to asthma, your peak flow values drop.
+If your airways are narrowed and blocked due to asthma, your peak flow values drop.

-Write down your peak flow scores (number) on a chart or diary.
-Most times, these charts come with your peak flow meter.
-Make a copy of your chart to bring with you when you see your doctor.
+Write down your peak flow scores (numbers) on a chart or diary.
+Many brands of peak flow meters come with charts.
+Make a copy of your chart to bring with you when you see your health care provider.

 Next to your peak flow number also write:

 - Steps you took if you had symptoms or your peak flow dropped.

 - Any asthma triggers you were exposed to.